iluvjava/Maths/Notebook 2.0/AMATH 585 (Numerical Analysis of BVP)/Finite Difference with Non-Linear System.md

 \end{aligned}
 $$

-Which is a tridiagonal symmetric matrix paramaterized by the previous guess of the iterations $\theta^{(k)}$, and information of the initial conditions are not present in the matrix.
+Which is a tridiagonal symmetric matrix parameterized by the previous guess of the iterations $\theta^{(k)}$, and information of the initial conditions are not present in the matrix.

 **The Physical Scenario of the Non-Linear System**

-The non-linear system contains all possible trajector of $\theta$ over the temporal domain.
+The non-linear system contains all possible trajectory of $\theta$ over the temporal domain.
 An the boundary conditions asserts that at time $t = 0$, we start with some angle $\alpha$ and then ended with another angle $\beta$ at the end when $t = T$

-And, it's not hard to see that, it has the potential to rotated full circles and come back, any $2\pi$ periodic rotations trajectories will statisfies the conditions.
+And, it's not hard to see that, it has the potential to rotated full circles and come back, any $2\pi$ periodic rotations trajectories will satisfies the conditions.

 ---
 ### **The Non-linear Oscillator**